douglasdavis/pygram11/README.md

 ## Installing

 Using pygram11 only requires [NumPy](https://www.numpy.org/).
-To build and install from source you'll need NumPy pre-installed and a compiler with support for C++11 and OpenMP.
+To build and install from source you'll just need a compiler with support for C++11 and OpenMP.

 ### From PyPI